ralabate/houdini-graph-editor-tools/README.md

 Amplifies or deamplifies the selected keyframes by ten percent.

 I hotkey map these to **Ctrl+>** to amplify and **Ctrl+<** to deamplify.
-You can already do this with the box handle or, more recently, the Pull Push tool in the Animation Toolbar.

-This is just a little faster and more comfortable; it is a little more "no-look" so you can keep your eyes on the animation and relax your stylus hand.
+Although the box handle and pull push tool both do the same thing, I find this method faster and more comfortable.
+It is a little more "no-look" so you can keep your eyes on the animation and relax your stylus hand.

 ## copy_and_offset.py